mhweiner/lambdaconf/README.md

 In a conf file, any object with a single property matching the pattern `/^\[.*\]$/` (or `[...]`) is assumed to refer to a loader.
 If a matching loader is not found, it will throw a `LoaderNotFound` error.

+# Known Issues

+1. Some IDEs (particularly IntelliJ/Webstorm) have some issues with caching of the generated `Conf.d.ts file` (which is stored in `node_modules/lambdaconf`).
+If you run into this problem, try [restarting the Typescript service](https://www.jetbrains.com/help/webstorm/typescript-compiler-tool-window.html#ws_ts_tool_window_toolbar).

 # Contribution